-We also offer a premium BDBN service for those wanting a tailored BDBN prepared by an expert SMSF lawyer having regard to your particular background circumstances.
+The premium BDBN service offered by DBA Lawyers is for those wanting a tailored BDBN prepared by an expert SMSF lawyer having regard to their particular circumstances.

 We can provide an estimate in respect of completing your BDBN once we have your instructions and background details, including a copy of your current SMSF deed and will.

-For further information about SMSF succession planning strategies, please refer to the following article:
+For more information about SMSF succession planning strategies, please refer to the following page:

-For further reading about BDBNs, please refer to the following articles:
+For more information about BDBNs, please refer to the following articles:

 - Another BDBN fails due to poor SMSF documents